Why is the Insurance Company Offering So Little for My Injury?

 Another big mistake that people make is hiring the wrong attorney.
 Friends or family members may suggest someone who may or may not specialize in personal injury cases.
 Worse, you may be sent to a “mill” law firm that churns their cases by quick lowball settlements.
 If you feel like a number when you walk in the law firm, do not expect things to change once you have hired a lawyer.

 In today’s digital age, insurance companies keep records of attorneys and their track record of successes.
 If you hire an attorney, who does not have a track record with the type of case that you have that’s one strike against them.
+Always hire a personal injury lawyer with experience in the type of case you have.

 Do your homework before you sign any paperwork with an attorney.
-Once you have hired an attorney, you can voice fire that attorney, but you cannot stiff them for work that they had done on the file when they took a case on a contingency basis.
+Once you have hired an attorney, you can fire that attorney, but you cannot stiff them for work that they had done on the file when they took a case on a contingency basis.